hiroara/serverless-api-blueprint/README.md

 ## Getting Started

 You can install with following steps.
+(Requirement: Serverless v0.5 or higher)

 ### Install the plugin